-The boom and bust cycle is coming to an end.
-First, banks use oil reserves as collateral.
-As oil prices drop, so does the value of the collateral.
+That situation could only continue for so low.
+Banks used oil reserves as collateral.
+As oil prices fell, so did the value of the collateral.
 As a result, many drillers became "upside-down."
 The same thing happened to many homeowners during the subprime mortgage crisis.
-As a result, drillers aren't adding rigs as fast as they previously did.
+As a result, drillers didn't add rigs as fast as they previously did.
 (Source: "U.S. Shale Juggernaut Shows Signs of Fatigue," The Wall Street Journal, October 5, 2017.)

-Third, futures contracts are now priced so low that many frackers can no longer afford to keep drilling.
-As of October 2015, about half were sitting idle.
-Dozens have already filed for bankruptcy, and 55,000 workers were laid off.
+Eventually, low prices caught up with the industry.
+Many stopped drilling.
+In October 2015, about half were sitting idle.
+Dozens filed for bankruptcy, and 55,000 workers were laid off.
 On January 20, 2016, oil prices fell to a 13-year low of $26.55/b.
-But the EIA predicts that oil prices will rise again in time.
+But the EIA accurately predicted that oil prices would rise again in time.
 (Source: "Frackers Who Drove Boom Struggle to Survive," The Wall Street Journal September 24, 2015).